nicholaslourie/opda/README.rst

 by tuning the model's hyperparameters.

-We can compute tuning curves using the :py:class:`~opda.nonparametric.EmpiricalDistribution` class.
-Beforehand, run several rounds of random search, then instantiate :py:class:`~opda.nonparametric.EmpiricalDistribution` with the results:
+We can compute tuning curves using the ``opda.nonparametric.EmpiricalDistribution``  class.
+Beforehand, run several rounds of random search, then instantiate ``EmpiricalDistribution`` with the results:

 .. code-block:: python